antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 provides more details on the recommended process and which tools you can use.

-Before bringing existing .NET Framework code to a .NET Core project, I recommend you first add the Windows Compatibly Pack by installing the NuGet package [Microsoft.Windows.Compatibility][nuget].
+Before bringing existing .NET Framework code to a .NET Core project, I recommend you first add the Windows Compatibility Pack by installing the NuGet package [Microsoft.Windows.Compatibility][nuget].
 This maximizes the amount of APIs you have at your disposal.

-Below a table of the components the Windows Compatibly Pack contains.
+The following table describes the APIs contained in the Windows Compatibility Pack.
 Some of these technologies are not yet available in the preview but will come in a subsequent update.

 | Component                                  | Status    | Windows-Only | Component                                  | Status    | Windows-Only |
 |:-------------------------------------------|:----------|:-------------|:-------------------------------------------|:----------|:-------------|